favoursyre/ibcakes_backend/readme.md

 3. [Technologies](#technologies)

 ## Overview
-This is the backend of Ib Cakes website.
-Note: Application is not yet ready
+This is the backend of IB Cakes website.

 ## Languages
 * HTML